CarolineDelva/MissionsToMars-Web-Scraping-and-Document-Databases/README.md

 ### Mars Facts

-* Visit the Mars Facts webpage [here](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* The table containing facts about the planet including Diameter, Mass, etc. from the [Mars Facts webpage](https://space-facts.com/mars/) using Pandas.

-* Use Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres